EE - Electrical Engineering

 EE 585.
 Senior Design Project I (2).

-3 Lab hours.
-A design project under faculty supervision chosen according to the student's interest.
+Design project under faculty supervision chosen according to the student's interest.
 Does not count toward a graduate degree in electrical engineering, computer engineering or computer science.
-For undergraduate students only.
+For undergraduate credit only.
 This class should be taken in the semester prior to the one in which the student is going to graduate.
 Prerequisites: senior standing, CS 480 or EE 492.
-Corequisite: PHIL 354 or 385.
+Pre- or corequisite: PHIL 354 or 385.

 EE 586.
 Introduction to Communication Systems (4).